ornao/pp2main/README.md

 ### Site Owner

 11. I want user to easily understand how to play game
-12. I want quiz be resposnsive on different devices
+12. I want quiz be responsive on different devices
 13. I want a 404 page to show in case of broken link
 14. I want user to be able to challenge themselves through different difficulty levels